raspberrypilearning/shakespearean-insult-generator/worksheet.md

   ![Blank app window](images/app-window.png)

-  You might notice that when you run the program, an insult is still printed out in the Python shell, even though we now want to display our insult on a GUI.
+  You might notice that when you run the program, an insult is still printed out in the Python shell, even though we now want to display our insult on the GUI.
 This is because we coded the `insult_me()` function to *print* the insult rather than just generate it.

 1. Go back to your `insult_me()` function and replace the line `print(insult)` with the line `return insult`.
 This will cause the insult to be passed back from the function so we can use it, instead of just printed out.